Domain Names: Is Anyone really interested other than Investors or Brokers?

 Fortunately I was able to register my own domain name, CharlesHarmon.com back in 2008.
 I’ve had offers for it too.
 Nowadays if you have a common name like mine almost surely it is already taken.

 If you have an uncommon name and it is not registered I strongly advise you to register it.
-That’s just in case you ever want a website about you or using your name.
-If you don’t, and this happened to someone I know, it was taken, then expired.
-The current registrar is asking a huge price for it.
-The person who wants it just cannot afford to pay the thousands they are asking for it.
+That’s just in case you ever want a website about you or one using your name.
+If you don’t register it someone else might.

 – – – – – – –

 What do you think about domain names?
-Do you have any yourself, but no website on them?
+Do you have any yourself?
+Do you have a domain name, but no website on it?
 Enter any comments below.